 In addition, this architecture provides support for failover of signaling paths through a backup Proxy-CSCF (P-CSCF).
-However, the procedures for mid-session failover are not currently defined.
+While, the procedures for mid-session failover are not currently defined, guidance is provided in both [ID OUTBOUND] and [PKT 24.229] on how mid-session failover may be accomplished.